-Mayor Nick Ebbeck JP Wahroonga Ward mayor@kmc.nsw.gov.au

-Councillor Ebbeck has lived in Ku-ring-gai all his life and has been a successful businessman.
+Mayor Nick Ebbeck JP Wahroonga Ward mayor@kmc.nsw.gov.au Councillor Ebbeck has lived in Ku-ring-gai all his life and has been a successful businessman.
 He now lives in Turramurra after growing up in Wahroonga.
 A self made businessman owning his first company at 17, Cr Ebbeck has always worked for himself.
-His business interests have included electronic security, electrical maintenance and installation, sports management, sports promotion and transport.
+His security, electrical maintenance and promotion and transport.